In Mexico City, the largest city in the country, all regional cuisines of the country are represented and accessible.

 Aside from delicious buñuelos, Dulcería de Celaya has been making traditional Mexican candies for over 100 years.

-The Art Nouveau decor and style of the store is worth a visit by itself.
-A second store was later opened in Roma Norte, though it doesn’t have the same draw.
+Dulcería de Celaya was founded in 1874.
+The location in the Centro Historico area is the most famous.
+The Art Nouveau decor and style of the store are worth a visit alone.
+A second store was later opened in the Roma Norte neighborhood.

 Address: Calle 5 de Mayo No. 39, Mexico City

-This beloved Mexican street food is popular in Mexico City.
-Mexican churros are made from a dough formed into a long cylinder star-shaped.
+This beloved Mexican street food and snack is a popular local treat.
+Mexican churros are made from a flour dough formed into a long cylinder star-shaped.

 Mexican churros are fried until they become slightly crunchy.
 Then they are typically rolled into a cinnamon and sugar mixture.